Souleymane Coulibaly: Partick Thistle

-Étoile Sportive du Sahel
+Etoile SS

-In May 2019 he signed for Tunisian club Étoile Sportive du Sahel.
+In May 2019 he signed for Tunisian club Etoile SS.

+ES Sétif

+On 19 August 2023, Coulibaly joined ES Sétif.
+On 19 February 2024, he left ES Sétif.

+Hull United AFC

+In October 2024 he appeared off the bench for Humber Premier League side Hull United versus Hornsea Town, replacing striker Alfie Lazenby.
+A week later he started his first game for the club in an East Riding Senior Cup tie versus Bridlington Town, who were three divisions above and the current holders of the cup.
+Coulibaly scored a 84th minute equaliser for The Citizens to set up a penalty shoot out, which United went on to win 4-5, Coulibaly also scoring one of them.

 International career

 Souleymane Coulibaly began his international career with Ivory Coast national under-17 football team at the 2011 FIFA U-17 World Cup where he scored nine goals in four matches: one goal against Australia, a poker against Denmark, and a hat-trick in a draw against Brazil.
 Coulibaly also scored a goal in a 2–3 loss to France in the Round of 16.
 He held the competition record for most goals scored in one tournament along with French striker Florent Sinama Pongolle (at the earlier held 2001 FIFA U-17 World Championship), who did it in six matches rather than Coulibaly's four.
 He scored nine of his side's ten goals overall, which meant that he scored every 40 minutes of match time, or slightly more than once per half played.
 The record has since been broken by Nigerian striker Victor Osimhen, who scored 10 goals in 7 games at the 2015 World Cup.

 As a result of his performances, Coulibaly was linked in the media to moves to Manchester United and Real Madrid, before finally moving to Tottenham.
 He has been labelled the "New Drogba" by the media, in reference to fellow Ivorian footballer Didier Drogba.

+Coulibaly made one appearance for the Ivory Coast national under-21 football team, as they lost a friendly 5–1 to France.